northeastnerd/wload/README.md

 # wload
-This is a pure Javascript, zero dependency site loader with dependency support.
+This is a small, pure Javascript, zero dependency site loader with very basic dependency support.
+It's 593 bytes gzipped.

 It declares an object with methods you can call to do an orderly web site load and call a function when all dependencies are loaded.

-Usage is pretty simple, here's an example:
+Usage is pretty simple, there's an example below.
+I use it on my web sites like www.webthinglabs.html for example.

 <pre>
 &lthtml>&lthead>